Storm

 How to Pronounce Storm

 Our model found one way to pronounce the name Storm.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 100.0% confident that Storm is pronounced as storm.
+Our model is 100.0% confident that Storm is pronounced as storm, which has 1 syllables.

 1